 Luigi's Box uses artificial intelligence and machine learning to work with typos, synonyms, and product ranking to continually study customers' intent on your website to personalize better, brings accurate search results, and provide an excellent customer experience.

-TL;DR: The ideal way to paginate search results is the one that users don’t have to use.
+The ideal way to paginate search results is the one that users don’t have to use.
 Having a high-quality search engine is the most important thing.
 Suppose you are designing a website and want to give your customers a top-notch experience while browsing; go for the ‘Load More’ pagination.
 It’s faster and more effective than traditional pagination.
-Read the full article here.

 Each product category has its top sellers.
 Whether you know them from memory or pinpoint them by looking at your sales records, it’s generally a good idea to include these popular products in the results when someone is searching for any product within their category.
 When you type a category in your search bar and hit enter, do these bestsellers appear on the first results page/positions?

-While real-time functionality is your best-case scenario, our rule of thumb is that the load time to get search suggestions is within 0.3 seconds after typing a character and complete search results in no more than 2 seconds.
+Is your search fast enough, and are you sure it doesn’t slow down your website?
+Our rule of thumb is that the load time to get search suggestions is within 0.3 seconds after typing a character and completing search results in no more than 2 seconds.